wendyverdonk93/docs/content/payment-methods/banks/trustpay/trustpay-how-does-it-work.md

 read_more: '.'
 ---
 ## How it works
-If the transaction is approved by TrustPay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay Control.
+If the transaction is approved by TrustPay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.